Koredotcom/react-native-botsdk/README.md

 ### Configuration changes
 * Setting up clientId, clientSecret, botId, botName and identity in BotConfig.tsx file

-#Client id - Copy this id from Bot Builder SDK Settings ex. cs-5250bdc9-6bfe-5ece-92c9-ab54aa2d4285
+#Client id - Copy this id from Bot Builder SDK Settings ex. cs-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX

 #Client secret - copy this value from Bot Builder SDK Settings ex.
-Wibn3ULagYyq0J10LCndswYycHGLuIWbwHvTRSfLwhs=
+WibnXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX=

 #User identity - This should represent the subject for JWT token that could be an email or phone number in case of known user.
 In case of anonymous user, this can be a randomly generated unique id.

 #Bot name - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex.
 "Demo Bot".

-#Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-acecd91f-b009-5f3f-9c15-7249186d827d.
+#Bot Id - copy this value from Bot Builder -> Channels -> Web/Mobile SDK config  ex. st-XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXXXXX.

 #Server URL - replace it with your server URL, if required.